This section describes how to upgrade tenants to the latest version of LoadRunner Enterprise.

-You can upgrade tenants from LoadRunner Enterprise 2020 SP2 or SP3 to the latest version of LoadRunner Enterprise.
-During the upgrade process, you can restore tenants that were created in earlier versions of LoadRunner Enterprise or moved from another environment.
+You can upgrade tenants from LoadRunner Enterprise 2020 SP2 or later to the latest version of LoadRunner Enterprise.
+During the upgrade process, you can restore tenants that were created in earlier versions of LoadRunner Enterprise or that were moved from another environment.

 The upgrade process consists of the following steps:

 Configure a new environment with a separate database server.

 Install the latest LoadRunner Enterprise version on the new environment.